Cyndra-project/cyndra/services/cyndra-thruster/README.md

-## Cyndra service integration for the Thruster web framework.
+## Cyndra service integration for the Thruster web framework

 ### Example